 Then you can multiply this process until you don’t have to work to make a living any longer, and start creating bigger and bigger companies.

 I really liked these blinks.
 They confirm what James Altucher talks about in Choose Yourself and The Rich Employee, and provide comfort for those who worry that they might not catch the entrepreneurship train before it’s gone.

 The End of Jobs reminded me that I have time and I don’t need to have a successful business tomorrow, but that I should continue to explore my passions and follow these little side projects that I like so much.

-Who would I recommend the The End of Jobs summary to?
+Who would I recommend The End of Jobs summary to?

-The 35-45 year old executive manager in a big corporation, the 20 year old college student and the stay-at-home mum (or dad).
+The 35-45 year old executive manager in a big corporation, the 20 year old college student, and the stay-at-home mom (or dad).